A new house, a new town and new faces…

-Of course, if you end up moving to Germany yourself, you’ll want to be able to express the events and emotions surrounding your move.
+Of course, if you end up moving to Germany yourself, you’ll want all the right German words to be able to express the events and emotions surrounding your move.

 Learning moving terms in German is also a great way to learn more about the German way of life.
 While the moving process might seem straightforward (well, except for on the actual day that you move) it means different things to different people.
 In fact, we’ll learn about some moving and housewarming traditions specific to Germany later on.

 And at the end of the day, learning German moving terms means you’re collecting important vocabulary and moving closer to fluency.

 In Germany, about half of the population rents, while the other half owns.
 Some might consider owning a house to be an accomplishment, but the additional expenses associated with owning property might be too much for some.
 It’s a bit like living in New York.